 Studies show that bike commuting can improve mental and physical health while also connecting you to your community, saving you money and helping the environment.

-Interest in bicycle commuting is growing by the day, and we are working to make Colorado the best place to ride through infrastructure and legislation that makes it safer and more accessible.
-Bicycle Colorado wants adults to feel confident while riding.
-That’s why we developed our Confident Commuting curriculum.
+Interest in bicycle commuting is growing by the day, and we are working to make Colorado the best place to ride through infrastructure and legislation that make this choice safer and more accessible.

 When you’re ready to get started, gather some co-workers or friends and let’s get pedaling!

-Participants learn essential traffic, safety, navigation and maintenance skills to increase their confidence while bike commuting, and everyone who takes our Confident Commuting course pedals away with a full manual to dive deeper into topics of interest.
+Participants learn essential traffic, safety, navigation and maintenance skills to increase their confidence while bike commuting, and everyone who takes our classes pedals away with a full manual to dive deeper into topics of interest.

-We know all organizations, businesses and communities have a unique culture and set of opportunities and needs, and we’re happy to customize the Confident Commuting program for each client.
+We know all organizations, businesses and communities have a unique culture and set of opportunities and needs, and we’re happy to customize the program for each client.
 Sessions are available individually or as a package.
-Below is a sample program that could be conducted over three lunch sessions.
+Below is the current list of classes we are offering.

-For more information about scheduling a Confident Commuting program, email firstname.lastname@example.org.
+For more information about scheduling a program, email firstname.lastname@example.org

 **COME JOIN OUR FREE WEBINARS FOR THE MONTH OF JUNE!**

 To celebrate June as ‘Bike Month’ in Colorado, we are offering a whole stack of FREE bicycle education webinars each week!

 Click on our calendar below for specific event details and where to sign up.